alekitto/serializer/doc/index.rst

 Introduction
 ------------
 This library allows you to (de-)serialize data of any complexity.
 Currently, it supports XML, JSON, and YAML.
+It is a fork of the popular JMS serializer.

 It also provides you with a rich tool-set to adapt the output to your specific needs.